Dehydration in Horses

 Treatment/Prevention

-Horses are working animals that need to stay hydrated.
+As working animals dehydration in horses is a very prominent issue that can occur during a daily ride especially in the hotter seasons.
+That said, they need to stay hydrated.
 They drink around 15 gallons of water a day when they’re in hard work, so it’s important for them to have access to fresh and clean drinking water at all times.
 Ventilation is also key because the horse needs an environment with good ventilation or else their stable can become stuffy which could cause illness like colic.
 Additionally, moisture matters too!
 Keeping food moist can increase their intake of fluids even more than usual – soaking hay is one way this can easily be done!
+Learn more about how to hydrate a dehydrated horse here.